Pika-Software/gm_url/README.md

     -- Note: it is URL(url, base)
     new(url: string, base?: string)

-    -- If field does not exists, it will be nil
+    -- also calling tostring(...) with URL given will result in getting full url (aka .href)

     href: string -- full url
     origin: string? -- *readonly* origin of the url ¯\_(ツ)_/¯
     scheme: string? -- just a plain scheme